 When the result of the council was made known, John Kinzie warmly remonstrated with Captain Heald.
 He knew the Indians well and their weakness, in the presence of great temptations, to do wrong.
 He begged the commander not to confide in their promises at a moment so inauspicious for faithfulness to treaties.
 He especially entreated him not to place in their hands' arms and ammunition, for it would fearfully increase their power to carry on those murderous raids, which for months had spread terror throughout the frontier settlements.

 Heald perceived his folly and resolved to violate the treaty, so far as arms and ammunition were concerned.
 On that very evening when the Chief of the council seemed most friendly, a circumstance occurred which should have made Captain Heald shut the gate to his dusky neighbors, and resolve not to leave the fort.

-Black Partridge, a hitherto friendly Chief, and a man of much influence, came quietly to the Commander, and said: "Father, I came to deliver to you the medal I wear.
+Black Partridge, a hitherto friendly Chief, and a man of much influence came quietly to the Commander and said: "Father, I came to deliver to you the medal I wear.
 It was given to me by the Americans, and I have long worn it in token of our mutual friendship.
 But our young men are resolved to imbrue their hands in the blood of the white people.
 I cannot restrain them and I will not wear a token of peace while I am compelled to act as an enemy."
 This solemn and authentic warning was strangely unheeded.